 Gabriella Papa – EBA Technical Officer papa@europeanbiogas.eu

-In collaboration with biogas and methanation experts, the European Biogas Association (EBA) has drafted a paper to outline the role of the methanation process within the framework of energy system integration and its potential to increase renewable green gas production in Europe (Chapter 1).
+In collaboration with biogas and methanation experts, the European Biogas Association (EBA) published a paper to outline the role of the methanation process within the framework of energy system integration and its potential to increase renewable green gas production in Europe (Chapter 1).
 Insights are provided as to e-methane’s place within renewable gas production, the technologies available and its production chain (Chapter 2).
 Furthermore, the European e-methane production plants are mapped, with the main figures and trends summarised.
 The mapping exercise provides insights into current e-methane production volumes and future growth, technology orientation, CO2 sourcing, plant sizes and end use (Chapter 3).
 Market strategies and economic considerations are summarised in Chapter 4.
 Finally, considering the technical background and economic framework, policy perspectives and recommendations are formulated for an enabling EU regulatory framework (Chapter 5).

 We are delighted to invite you to the fifth European Biogas Association Dig Deep!
 Webinar “Mapping e-methane plants and technologies: The role of e-methane in the total energy mix”, on 9 September, from 10:00 to 11:30.